‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Sprague and S, ‘How I See the Yoruba See Themselves’, Studies in the anthropology of visual communication, vol. 5, 1978.

-Sprague and SF, ‘Yoruba Photography: How Yoruba See Themselves’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Sprague and SF, ‘Yoruba Photography: How Yoruba See Themselves’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 MacDougall, David and Taylor, Lucien, Transcultural cinema.
 Princeton, N.J.: Princeton University Press, 1998.